paulross/dtrace-py/README.md

 ## Function Counting

-The command:
+This aggregates the the function calls and the execution time.
+Use the command:

 ```
 $ sudo dtrace -s d_demo/b_py_calltime.d -p 24601
 ```

-Wait for a few seconds then hit Ctrl-C:
+Wait for a few seconds then hit `Ctrl-C` and you will see:

 ![](images/B_FunctionCount.png)

-This gives the count of function calls and the inclusive/exclusive time spent in them in microseconds.
+This gives the count of function calls and the inclusive and exclusive time spent in them in microseconds.

 "But all those numbers, can't we have pictures?"